maderlock/jira-estimation/implementation_details.md

 ### Tuning Script (`tune_random_forest.py`)

 The script uses Optuna to optimize Random Forest hyperparameters by calling `main.py` as a subprocess with different parameter combinations.
-It tunes:
+It optimizes for RMSE (Root Mean Squared Error) from cross-validation, providing a robust measure of model performance.

+The script tunes the following hyperparameters:
 - `n_estimators`: Number of trees (10-300)
 - `max_depth`: Maximum tree depth (-1 to 50, where -1 means unlimited)
 - `min_samples_split`: Minimum samples for node splitting (2-20)